kyma-project/kyma/docs/event-bus/03-06-configure-default-channelprovisioner.md

 ## In-memory channel

 Follow this [guide](https://github.com/knative/eventing/tree/master/config/channels/in-memory-channel) to add the InMemoryChannel resources.
-This would apply the InMemoryChannel CRD, Controller, and Dispatcher.
+This will deploy the InMemoryChannel CRD, Controller, and Dispatcher.

 >**NOTE**: Before installing this provisioner, add the following annotation to the [`podTemplate.Spec`](https://github.com/knative/eventing/blob/master/config/channels/in-memory-channel/300-in-memory-channel.yaml) in the `in-memory-channel-controller` Deployment to remove the Istio sidecar.